bbayazit16/l2savings/README.md

 ### Arbitrum

 [Arbitrum](https://arbitrum.io/) is not EVM equivalent, but EVM compatible.
-Due to it's design, the Arbitrum Virtual Machine (AVM) requires [a different approach to gas](https://developer.offchainlabs.com/docs/arbgas).
-Each unit is called an "arbgas".
+Due to it's design, the Arbitrum Virtual Machine (AVM) require(d) [a different approach to gas](https://developer.offchainlabs.com/docs/arbgas).
+Each unit used to be referred to as "arbgas".
+However, with the Nitro upgrade, L2 instruction costs are now equivalavent to L1 instruction costs.
+L2Savings only supports transactions after the Arbitrum Nitro upgrade.

-> ArbGas is a measure of how long it takes for a validator to emulate execution of an AVM computation.
-This is scaled so that 100 million ArbGas is approximately equal to 1 second of CPU time on the Offchain Labs developer laptops in early 2020.

-This principle makes it easy to calculate the total L2 transaction fee spent, (l2 gas \* l2 gas price), however makes it hard to estimate how much the transaction would cost if it was sent on Ethereum Mainnet.
-An Ether transfer typically costs around 420,000 gas, compared to Ethereum's 21,000 gas.
-Note that because L2 gas prices are low, it is cheaper to transfer Ether with 420,000 gas than 21,000 gas.
-In this case, gas is not a valid metric to compare transaction costs.

-- For transactions with known signatures, use the hardcoded gas amount:
-- 21,000 gas for ETH transfers,
-- 50,000 gas for ERC20 swaps and approvals,
-- 105,000 gas for swaps,
-- 150,000 gas for multicall as it can be used for anything
-- 200,000 gas for add/remove liquidity
-- 100,000 gas for deposits/withdraw (to any protocol)
-- 200,000 gas for purchase
-- 150,000 gas for stake

-For other signatures, use the following formula:

-- arbgas <= 450,000 == 21,000
-- 450,000 < arbgas <= 750,000  == 50,000 + arbgas / 100
-- else == (arbgas / 8) + 21_000;
+L2Gas includes both the L2 computation cost and the L1 calldata gas cost.
+So:

+L1Gas = L2Gas - gasUsedForL1

+Similar to Optimism, all values can be found in the eth_getTransactionReceipt method.
+Later, L1Gas is multipled with average daily L1 gas price at the day of the transaction.

 ## ZkSync